build-your-own-internet/byoi/future/name-resolution/001-nr-getting-started/README.md

 # Name Resolution

-Before we can jump in to bring in the big dogs like a proper DNS (Domain Name System), it might be worth exploring the larger domain of name resolution and see if we can get away with a primitive solution.
-The thought process here is that our network is relatively small and should not require a more sophisticated solution.

-With that preamble, what is name resolution?
+What is name resolution?
 What problem(s) does it solve?
 In previous chapters, we had to know the exact IP addresses of each machine's connection on each network to be able to ping.
 This became really tedious even with a network map in front of us to be able to see what the IP addresses should be.
-Wouldn't it be nice if we could ping machines using human friendly names instead?
+Wouldn't it be nice if we could reach machines over the internet using human-friendly names instead?
 That's where name resolution comes in!
+Name-resolution is the process of converting a human-friendly name into the IP address machines need to be able to route traffic across the Internet.

 ## Goals for this section

-Let's take a look at the Internet we're looking at for this.
-You'll notice we've made some changes from the previous network diagrams we've used in other chapters.
-In this Internet, we have a single client and a batch of servers.
+Let's take a look at the internet we'll be working with for this chapter.
+You'll notice we've made some changes from the network diagrams we've used in other chapters.
+In _this_ internet, we have a bunch of hosts that would like to communicate with each other:

 ![our-inter-network](../img/nr-getting-started.svg)

-the servers will contain html documents the client wants to query for. just like we saw in other chapters, the client needs to send a request that will be routed around the internet to the server it's looking for and the response will be routed back.

-However!
-This Internet is getting complicated.
-We can still make a request for `http://6.0.1.100` (for example) to receive the document we're looking for, but it's hard to keep track of which-document-lives-on-which-server.

-Let's say you built this network with your friends in order to share recipes or photos or music or articles.
-Whatever you find interesting for yourself that you think is cool.
-So you've set up a web server, and your passion is Tango music from the Golden Age (1935-1955).
-But Squee's passion is photos of their kitties.
-Therefore, we're going to start winding up with a bunch of servers that we can all reach, and when a new friend joins our group, we need to let everyone know what the IP address is of their server and make sure that the new friend has the IP addresses of all of our current servers!
+Let's say we set this internet up for sharing fun pictures.
+Perhaps your passion is dancing photos, and host A (1.0.0.100) contains a massive library of `.jpg` files of this genre.
+Perhaps your friend Squee's passion is adorable kitty pictures, and their host B (5.0.0.100) has photos of that kind.
+When all of our friends set up their image-sharing hosts, we're going to end up with a bunch of machines that contain specific files we want access to.

+Here are some potential problems that could crop up on your new internet:

+- How do we know which hosts have which files on it?
+- How do we know when a new host with a new genre joins the group?
+- What happens if a host moves to a new network?

 Can you imagine how this might actually work in a real-life scenario?
 This is basically how the Internet started, and this is exactly the problem that people found themselves trying to figure out when stuff was all being made.
 What would *you* do to solve this problem in the simplest way that could possibly work?

-- Maybe you could arrange IP addresses in some systematic way?
-- Maybe you could just have central person who has the canonical list of all of your servers in your friend-group and she mails everyone a new copy whenever it changes?

-Eventually, you're gonna get tired of this.
+Maybe you could just have central person who has the canonical list of all of your hosts in your friend-group and she mails everyone a new copy whenever it changes?
+But eventually, you're gonna get tired of this.
 Why?

-  - [ ] Your friend is going to get sick of doing this work
-  - [ ] If this scales to a really large number of servers, even the most dedicated friend is going to quit in frustration wouldn't names be nice if we could just use names for servers instead of IP addresses?
-  - [ ] IP addresses are hard to remember
+- IP addresses are hard to remember and boring to type in
-  - [ ] you have to keep your own meta-data about what each IP address is for; they're not self-explanatory
+- Someone has to keep meta-data about what each IP address is for since they're not self-explanatory
-  - [ ] IP addresses are not discoverable (you can't just type squees-cool-server and find something awesome)
-  - [ ] when servers change locations, it's nice not to have to know re-discover
+- If/when a host changes its locations, it's nice not to have to re-discover the host
-  - [ ] you might want more than one server to support a big website: one on the east coast; one the west coast.
+- You might want more than one host to support a big website: one on the east coast; one the west coast.
 How do you do that?
+- If you referencing web-pages only by IP address (e.g. http://<ip-address>), you can only have one web-page per host.
+What happens if you want more than one website on a host?
+- If this scales to a really large number of hosts, even the most dedicated friend is going to quit in frustration
+- In the end, this is just busy-work that a human is going to get tired of doing.
+Maybe a computer should do this instead?

-When we have this many servers, we need a convenient way to tell them apart and know which resources you'll retrieve from each of them.
+When we have this many hosts, we need a convenient way to tell them apart and know which resources you'll retrieve from each one.
+Our goal here is to implement a system to convert a human-readable easy-to-understand name into an IP addresses?

 ### NOTES

-- [ ] Introduce the new inter-network and why we changed our design
+- [X] Introduce the new inter-network and why we changed our design
+- [ ] Set up Docker/docker-compose for hosts
-- [ ] need to create an HTML document
+- [ ] need to create an HTML document and place image files on each host
 - [ ] explain something about what each of these servers is offering
+- [ ] Start with the basics: reach each host with http://<ip-address>
+- [ ] Have a *single* `/etc/hosts` on one of the hosts
+- [ ] Cheat with docker by synchronizing that `/etc/hosts` files across all hosts
+- [ ] Stop cheating and implement synchronization of `/etc/hosts` on each machine and see name-resolution work.

 - [ ] think about stuff:
   - [ ] are we still going to have "hopon" ?
   - [ ] should we wean ourselves off of docker-based file-synchronization?

-- [ ] Start with the basics: reach each server with http://<ip-address>
-- [ ] if you have http://<ip-address>, you only have one web-page.
-What happens if you want more than one website on a server?
-- [ ] all your friends have a piece of paper with all the ip addresses of all their favorite servers
-  - [ ] what happens if an IP address of a server changes? how do you tell your friends?
-  - [ ] what happens when there is a hundred servers that need to be kept track of?
-A thousand? a million?
-- [ ] wouldn't names be nice?
-  - [ ] IP addresses are hard to remember
-  - [ ] you have to keep your own meta-data about what each IP address is for; they're not self-explanatory
-  - [ ] IP addresses are not discoverable (you can't just type squees-cool-server and find something awesome)
-  - [ ] when servers change locations, it's nice not to have to know re-discover
-  - [ ] you might want more than one server to support a big website: one on the east coast; one the west coast.
-How do you do that?